nightroman/FarNet/FSharpFar/README.md

 `fs: //compile [with = <config>]`

-Compiles a dll or exe with the specified or default configuration.
+Compiles a library (dll) with the specified or default configuration.
-The default should be some existing `*.fs.ini` in the active panel.
+The default is `*.fs.ini` in the active panel.

-Requirements:
+The command is useful for making FarNet modules without installing anything else.
+But it may create any .NET Framework libraries, not just FarNet modules.

+Configuration requirements:

-- At least one source file must be specified in the configuration.
+- At least one source file must be specified.
-- In the `[out]` section specify `{-o|--out}:<dll or exe name>`.
+- `[out]` must specify `{-o|--out}:<file.dll>`.
-- To compile a dll, add `-a|--target:library` to `[out]`.

-The main goal is compiling FarNet modules in FSharpFar without installing anything else.
-But this command can compile any .NET assemblies with the specified configuration file.

 ***
 ## Configuration